matrix4583/Thien-The-Education-Collective/README.md

 ## Make your feature branch
 - Inside The-Education-Collective folder "git checkout -b yourname"
+- This branch is your own so main branch does not get affected.

 ## To push your changes
 - Ensure you are on your branch and not main. "git status" will tell you.